turboapps/docs/deploying/to_turboserver/c-getting_started.md

 #### Database Requirements

-TurboServer is installed with an embedded SQL Express database.
+Turbo Server is installed with an embedded SQL Express database.
 However, we recommend this database only be used for demonstration or testing purposes.
-When using TurboServer in production, we recommend connecting TurboServer to an external SQL database.
+When using Turbo Server in production, we recommend connecting Turbo Server to an external SQL database.

 #### Disk Space Requirements

-The initial installation of TurboServer requires 1.05 GB of free space on your hard drive.
+The initial installation of Turbo Server requires 1.05 GB of free space on your hard drive.

 The amount of disk space required varies based on how many applications your server hosts as well as how many users you have.
 We recommend using the following guidelines when planning how much disk space you will require: